najibghadri/redux-dunk/README.md

 ### Commonalities 🤝

 - Same architecture **action -> reducer -> effect** separation (effect = command in loop)
+- Helps you create small, atomic testable effects
 - Same flow: reducer changes state first, *then* dunked Effect start running (however an Effect can be composed from Effects)
 - Typed Effects/Commands
 - Redux store can be used the same way

 ### Pros over loop 🏀
- - Effects are composable and chainable (Monadic too ✊)
- - Effect api to your needs: any extra params and `getState`, `dispatch`
+ - Powerful Effect api to your needs: any extra params plus each effets gets the `getState`, `dispatch` store api functions.
+ - Effects are composable and chainable (Monadic too ✊).
+ - You don't have to bloat your code with unnecessary effect -> action -> reducer -> effect loops.
+You can describe your complex effect logic in your reducers, by composing or chaining them using composers and the EffectApi dot notation functions.
- - You are free in your effects, no babysitting success/fail action restrictions, dispatch as many actions as you want
+ - You are free in your effects, no success/fail action restrictions, dispatch as many actions as you want
  - Understandable effects: explicit dispatch calls, no mind wrapped args and implicit calls of dispatch
  - Composable effect creator helpers out of the box: `Delay`, `Sequence`, `Par`, `Catch` and more coming, all of these return an Effect.
  - Dunk is written in Typescript, dunk is easier to maintain and reason about